matrix-org/matrix-spec-proposals/proposals/3993-room-takeovers.md

 * Alice and Bob can not lower each other's power level.
 * Charles can lower the power level of Alice, but not the other room admins. _(this is different!)_
 * Delilah can lower everone's power level.
-She could depromote Alice and Charles to allow Bob to take over the room. _(this is different!)_
+She could demote Alice and Charles to allow Bob to take over the room. _(this is different!)_

 ## Potential issues

 Simplest: It's simple but might not cover more complex use cases.
 It could be that one wishes to only allow a subset of room admins to take over a room.

-Simple: It covers more use cases and also allows a room owner who can depromote admins while not being allowed to otherwise change the power levels state event.
+Simple: It covers more use cases and also allows a room owner who can demote admins while not being allowed to otherwise change the power levels state event.

 Complex: It covers even more cases but might introduce more complexity than needed.
-On the Other hand it allows fine tuning over who is allowed to depromote which other user.
+On the Other hand it allows fine tuning over who is allowed to demote which other user.

 ## Similar but different MSCs